P-Z

 Surrey care records (SyCR)

-This new project in Surrey, not to be confused with Summary Care Records (SCR), goes live to primary care, community teams and acute services in early summer 2020.
-Plans are underway to include community pharmacy before the end of 2020.
+This new project in Surrey, not to be confused with Summary Care Records (SCR), goes live to primary care, community teams and acute services in the future.
+Plans are underway to include community pharmacy before the end of 2024.
 More information when available.
-Until then please contact lpc@communitypharmacyss.co.uk
+Until then please contact lpc@communitypharmacyss.co.uk.

 Read more on the Surrey Heartlands website and watch this video.